 - Start by calling, writing, or faxing our plan to make your request for us to authorize or provide coverage for the medical care you want.
-You, your doctor, or your representative can do this. - For the details on how to contact us, go to Chapter 2, Section 1 and look for the section called, How to contact us when you are asking for a coverage decision about your medical care or Part D Prescription Drugs.
+You, your doctor, or your representative can do this. - For the details on how to contact us, go to Chapter 2, Section 1 and look for the section called, How to contact us when you are asking for a coverage decision about your medical care.

-Generally we use the standard deadlines for giving you our decision
+Generally, we use the standard deadlines for giving you our decision